MrRaposinha/HakitaSupremacy/README.md

 ## 🚧 Limitations

 - **Manual Checkpoint Restarts**: Plushies do not respawn when the player forcefully restarts from a checkpoint, requiring additional care during these scenarios.
+- **Persistent Plushie**: The plushie respawns only if it falls out of the map or is removed, but no longer respawns automatically upon player death.

 ---